mage-os/module-automatic-translation/README.md

 ### Configuration Options

-The module provides several configuration options under **Stores > Configuration > MageOS > Automatic translation with AI**:
+The module provides several configuration options under **Stores > Configuration > Services > AI Integration > Automatic translation with AI**:

 #### General Configuration
 - **Enable**: Enables or disables the module.
 This setting is configurable per store view, allowing you to translate only certain languages.